-The Georgia Tech Program in Science, Technology and Innovation Policy is sponsored by the Georgia Tech School of Public Policy and Georgia Tech's Enterprise Innovation Institute.
+Georgia Tech’s Science, Technology and Innovation Policy (STIP) program is an internationally recognized initiative focused on research-based science, technology and innovation policies.
+STIP is sponsored by the Georgia Tech School of Public Policy and Georgia Tech’s Enterprise Innovation Institute.

 Scientific and technological innovations play an increasing role in economic growth and development.
-STIP will lay the analytical and policy research foundations for new initiatives in science, technology, and innovation-driven economic development.
-This program will help Georgia and its local governments and economic development organizations create a vibrant, leading-edge economy.
-STIP aims to advance, exploit, bridge, and focus research and practice in science, technology policy, and development.
-Initially, specific research and policy themes have been identified:
+STIP undertakes analytical and policy research to provide strategic intelligence for initiatives in science, technology, and innovation-driven economic development.
+Areas of STIP expertise and research include:

 - Research commercialization